dpc168/Data-knowledge-feature-fusion-for-PPG-based-blood-pressure-prediction/README.md

 2.The 9D_DF folder contains the 1_Feature_extraction folder and the 2_BP_prediction folder.
 (1)1_Feature_extraction folder:
 1_Calculate_Gaussian_optimal_parameters.py：
-The optimal parameters of the unconstrained Gaussian model were calculated and saved in “1.Gaussian_optimal_parameters.xlsx”, and all generated Gaussian fitting visualization results were stored in the “Gaussian_Fitting_Plot” folder.计算了无约束高斯模型的最优参数，将其保存于
+The optimal parameters of the unconstrained Gaussian model were calculated and saved in “1.Gaussian_optimal_parameters.xlsx”, and all generated Gaussian fitting visualization results were stored in the “Gaussian_Fitting_Plot” folder.
 2_Calculate_Gaussian_features.py:
 Calculate the corresponding Gaussian features based on the obtained optimal Gaussian parameters and save the results to the “2_Gaussian_features.xlsx”.
 3_Write_blood_pressure.py: